-The management team of the Company conducted an extensive and methodical analysis of North American helium properties commencing in 2014, resulting in Global acquiring helium permits covering approximately 180,000 acres in Canada's "Helium Belt" in Saskatchewan.
-The team has since added additional acreage to the position and now holds 302,000 acres in Saskatchewan.
+The management team of the Company conducted an extensive and methodical analysis of North American helium properties resulting in Global acquiring helium permits covering almost 950,000 acres in Canada's "Helium Fairway" in three core areas in southern Saskatchewan.
+The team has since added additional acreage and now holds over 1.2 million acres in Saskatchewan.

-With a core area in Saskatchewan firmly established, the Company will undertake to construct a robust geological model, which will include shooting and purchasing seismic, seismic reprocessing and interpretation, and well log integration to refine and shape the geological model.
-A major component of understanding and refining the geological model includes drilling, which the Company expects to undertake in late 2021 or early 2022.
+With three core areas in Saskatchewan firmly established, the Company will undertake to construct a robust geological model, which will include purchasing and shooting seismic, seismic reprocessing and interpretation, and well log integration to refine and shape the geological model.
+A major component of understanding and refining the geological model includes drilling, which the Company expects to undertake in 2022.

-Finally, the Company, now properly capitalized with current shareholders eager to invest in additional growth, expects to acquire significantly more core acreage and possibly accelerate drilling programs in North America.
+Finally, the Company, now properly capitalized with current shareholders eager to invest in additional growth, expects to acquire significantly more core acreage in Saskatchewan and looking to add other properties within North America.

-Management's Discussion and Analysis Three-months ended March 31, 2021 and 2020
+Management's Discussion and Analysis Three and nine-months ended September 30, 2021, and 2020